Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 Code from external sources were used as a basis and built on top of in this project, They are credited below:
 * The website has been built following [Codemy](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi).
 * The code for the contact form with email backend was taken from [Email backend](https://ordinarycoders.com/blog/article/build-a-django-contact-form-with-email-backend).
-* Code Institute "I think before i blog" have been used as insperation.
+* Code Institute "I think therfore i blog" have been used as insperation.
-* To deploy the site i have been using the videos in the "I think before i blog" part of the course.
+* To deploy the site i have been using the videos in the "I think therefore i blog" part of the course.
 * Social media icons were sourced from [Font awesome](https://www.google.com).
 * [W3Schools](https://www.google.com) used to research differnet syntaxes.
 * Favicons used in this project came from [Icons8](https://icons8.com/icons/set/favicon-car)